MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 ------|------------|------------
 `replication_factor` | `int` | Set the sink Kafka topic's replication factor.
 This defaults to 1.

+### AS OF

+`AS OF` is the specific point in time to start emitting all events for a given `SINK`.
+If you don't use `AS OF`, Materialize will pick a timestamp itself.

+### WITH SNAPSHOT or WITHOUT SNAPSHOT

+By default, each `SINK` is created with a `SNAPSHOT` which contains the results of the query at its `AS OF` timestamp.
+Any further updates to these results are produced at the time when they occur.
+To only see results after the `AS OF` timestamp, specify `WITHOUT SNAPSHOT`.

 ## Detail

 - Materialize currently only supports Avro formatted sinks that write to either a single partition topic or a Avro object container file.